Lobotomy Corporation: Setting

-Lobotomy Corporation is set in the City, a dystopia where 26 mega-corporations known as "the Wings of the World" control the planet.
-Each corporation begins with a unique letter of the alphabet, from A Corp to Z Corp.
-Lobotomy Corporation, also called L Corp, is able to produce large amounts of sustainable energy by harvesting it from entities known as Abnormalities.
+Lobotomy Corporation is set in the City, a dystopia where 26 mega-corporations known as "the Wings of the World" control the last known remaining bastion of humanity.
+Each corporation begins with a unique letter of the alphabet, from A Corp to Z Corp (though when looking into the City's map picture, the Z corp or District 26 is unseen).
+Lobotomy Corporation, also called L Corp, is able to produce large amounts of sustainable energy called Enkephalin by harvesting it from entities known as Abnormalities.

 Abnormalities are creatures that are manifested from the human consciousness.
 They embody deep psychological aspects of humanity.
 Each Abnormality has its own archetype, which is denoted by its classification number.
 Some Abnormalities are based on concepts, fears, or ideas, such as The Queen of Hatred (or Magical Girl) and Mountain of Smiling Bodies.
-Some are tool abnormalities that have a wide range of effects on your employees, and others are based on fairy tales and old stories, such as Little Red Riding Hooded Mercenary or Snow White's Apple.
+Some are tool Abnormalities that have a wide range of effects on your employees, and others are based on fairy tales and old stories, such as Little Red Riding Hooded Mercenary or Snow White's Apple.
 The corporation’s task is to extract energy from them by managing them safely, though this often requires cruel and morally questionable practices.

 Lobotomy Corporation is split into multiple branches and facilities, each one made up of various departments.
 The game takes place in the facility located under the HQ of Lobotomy Corporation, where each department is managed by a Sephirah.
-The Sephirot are first presented as robots with a human appearance, but it is later learned that they used to be human.